sharppy/SHARPpy/README.md

 The user defined parcel can be set by right clicking on the Skew-T and selecting a custom parcel to lift.
 The location of the cursor (or readout cursor) selects the level (or bottom of the layer) you are lifting.

+Clicking on any of the 4 parcels in the inset will change the a) the parcel trace drawn on the Skew-T and b) change the parcel used in the parcel trajectory calculation (aka Storm Slinky.)

 =======================================================================